 Two taxes—the federal goods and services tax (GST) and the Québec sales tax (QST)—are added to the selling price of most goods and services.
 Several tourist regions also charge a specific tax on accommodations.
-The amount is $2 or $3 a night or 3% of the price of the room per night before GST and QST.
+The amount is $2 or $3 a night, or 3% or 3.5% of the price of the room per night, before GST and QST.

-The tax on lodging applicable in certain regions ($2 or $3 a night or 3% of the room price) is non-refundable, since it goes entirely toward regional tourism development.
+The tax on lodging applicable in certain regions ($2 or $3 a night, or 3% or 3.5% of the room price) is non-refundable, since it goes entirely toward regional tourism development.
 GST and QST are calculated on top of this tax, which does not apply to campsites.